 What is intercession?

-Intercession – is an act to reconcile via repentance,before asking, during, and after asking or making the request known on behalf of another or ones self, it is to ask earnestly, arbitration, intervention, mediation, negotiation, finding the middle ground, interference, and involvement.
-This is why I believe that the effectual fervent prayer of the righteous availeth much.
-Fervent prayer without repentance to enter does not possess the components of right.
+Intercession – is an act to reconcile via repentance, before asking, during, and after asking or making the request known on behalf of another or ones self.
+It is to ask earnestly, arbitration, intervention, mediation, negotiation, finding the middle ground, interference, and involvement.
+This is why I believe that the effectual fervent prayer of the righteous avails much.
+Fervent prayer without repentance to enter the door does not possess the components of right.
 It is right to approach holiness with repentance, knowing that I have not arrived there yet, but I ascertain that the path is paved with repentance.
 Therefore, I bring forth the fruit of prayer and meet with repentance first, then I can proceed accordingly.

 Who is an intercessor?
 A person who ever lives to be actively involved in the communication needed before prayer, which is the repentance of sin, first and foremost to be heard by holiness.

 Jesus Christ is an intercessor who ever lives to make intercession for us.
 The Holy Spirit is an intercessor that makes intercession for us.
 We are intercessors too, because we are being conformed into the image of Jesus with the Holy Spirit’s help.

 Prayer is a call by God to commune with Him.
 Prayer is always a conversation you are having with the Almighty God.
 We never pray to man or woman, we pray to the living God.
 I’ve heard it said that intercessors are special people, all of God’s people are special in their own unique call by God, and whatever He ordains is indeed special.
 Yes, intercessors are treasures, like precious stones set in place.

 "I exhort therefore that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men" (1 Timothy 2:1 KJV).